 Of course it sounds simple to keep your dog from eating things bad for her.
 However, the truth is that, most dogs will eat something nasty once in awhile.
 Even if you are very careful about chemicals, cleaning supplies and harmful plants in the house, your dog will find something tempting to eat outdoors!

-The result, of course, is an upset stomach and vomiting (sometimes even diarrhea), almost always at 2:00 in the morning.
 It’s not fun, but dogs can be sneaky little critters, and they love garbage and other nasty things.

 Occasionally, there is a recall for dog food or dog treats that cause salmonella.